Arjun Suravaram: Soundtrack

 Music is composed by Sam C. S., and released on Lahari Music/T-Series Telugu.
 "Kanne Kanne" and "Che Guevara" are covers of the songs with same title from the Tamil films Ayogya and Kanithan respectively, the latter of which this film is a remake of.

 Release

 Initially, movie was titled as Mudra and was scheduled to release on 8 November 2018, after failing to release on 8 November, on 12 November 2018 it was announced the movie will be releasing on 28 December 2018, eventually failed to release.
-Meanwhile on 25 January 2019, a movie with same title (Mudra) long delayed Jagapathi Babu's film was released.
-To avoid title conflict, title was changed to Arjun Suravaram and scheduled to release on 29 March 2019, later re-scheduled due to financial problems and pushed to 1 May 2019, which eventually failed to release both the times.
+Meanwhile, on 25 January 2019, a movie with same title (Mudra) long delayed Jagapathi Babu's film was released.
+To avoid title conflict, title was changed to Arjun Suravaram and scheduled to release on 29 March 2019, later rescheduled due to financial problems and pushed to 1 May 2019, which eventually failed to release both the times.
 After many delays movie was released on 29 November 2019.